blazium-engine/blazium-docs/contributing/development/compiling/compiling_for_linuxbsd.rst

     scons platform=linuxbsd builtin_embree=no builtin_enet=no builtin_freetype=no builtin_graphite=no builtin_harfbuzz=no builtin_libogg=no builtin_libpng=no builtin_libtheora=no builtin_libvorbis=no builtin_libwebp=no builtin_mbedtls=no builtin_miniupnpc=no builtin_pcre2=no builtin_zlib=no builtin_zstd=no

-On Debian stable, you will need to remove `builtin_embree=no` as the system-provided Embree version is too old to work with Godot's latest `master` branch (which requires Embree 4).
+On Debian stable, you will need to remove `builtin_embree=no` as the system-provided Embree version is too old to work with Blazium's latest `master` branch (which requires Embree 4).

 You can view a list of all built-in libraries that have system alternatives by